v186239/ex457_rh_ansible/notes.md

 In the hostvar for each device add the key:value for the style of vendor (example: eigrp_style: named or normal)

+In the playbook call the src file with the variable example: eigrp_style

 ---

 - name: "Play to test some variable substitution"